 Verify the installation with the following command which will print the Flask version:

 python -m flask --version

 Python 3.8.5 Flask 1.1.2 Werkzeug 1.0.1

-Once you’re done with installing Flask on the virtual environment, you should be able to run Flask with the following command:
+Once you’re done installing Flask on the virtual environment, you should be able to run Flask with the following command:

 Congratulations!
 You have successfully installed Flask.
 Thanks for using this tutorial for installing the Flask on your Ubuntu 20.04 LTS Focal Fossa system.
-For additional help or useful information, we recommend you to check the official Flask website.
+For additional help or useful information, we recommend you check the official Flask website.